climbing lion uganda

-Tree Climbing Lions are a rare sight, but they can be found in certain regions of Africa.
+Tree climbing lions are a rare sight, but they can be found in certain regions of Africa.
 The two main places where tree climbing lions are known to exist are the Lake Manyara National Park in Tanzania and the Queen Elizabeth National Park in Uganda.

 In Lake Manyara National Park, the lions have developed a unique behavior of climbing trees to avoid the tsetse flies that inhabit the grasslands.
 By climbing trees, the lions can stay out of reach of the flies and also get a better view of potential prey.